leopard-ai/betty/docs/tutorial/basic/basic_start.rst

    </details>

+|

 Problem
 -------

 In this example, we have a MLO program consisting of two problem levels: *upper* and *lower*.
 We respectively refer to these two problems as **Reweight** and **Classifier**, and create ``Problem`` classes for each of them.
 As introduced in the :doc:`Software Design <../../quickstart/concept_software>` chapter, each problem is defined by (1) module, (2) optimizer, (3) data loader, (4) loss function, (5) training configuration, and (6) other optional components (e.g. learning rate scheduler).
 Everything except for (4) loss function can be provided through the class constructor, and (4) can be provided via the ``training_step`` method.
-In the following subsections, we provide a step-by-step guide for identifying and implementing each of these components in the ``Problem`` class.
+In the following subsections, we provide a step-by-step guide for implementing each of these components in the ``Problem`` class, for both the lower-level and upper-level problems.

 Lower-level Problem (Classifier)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In our data reweighting example, the lower-level problem corresponds to the long-tailed
 MNIST image classification task.
-Specifically, we set the imbalance factor to 100, meaning
-that the most common class has 50 times more data than the least common class.
-The data
-loader code is adopted from
+The data loader code is adopted from `here
-`here
 <https://github.com/ShiYunyi/Meta-Weight-Net_Code-Optimization/blob/main/noisy_long_tail_CIFAR.py>`_.
-We can respectively define the module, optimizer, data loader, loss function, and training
+We can respectively define the module, optimizer, data loader, loss function, and
-configuration as follows.
+training configuration as follows.

 **Module, Optimizer, Data Loader, (optional) Scheduler**